 In your final year the focus is on understanding more about the specialist technologies that are at the heart of today's advanced communication systems.
 Mobile communication concepts and computer networks, the design of high-speed analogue and digital electronics using integrated circuits, and radio frequency circuits and systems are all examined, along with key microprocessor topics, fuzzy logic and neural networks and digital signal processing.
 You will also carry out an individual double-module project on a topic relevant to electrical and/or electronic engineering.

 My week at a glance

 Monday is never an exciting start to the week.
-I’ve been blessed by the timetable Gods to only have a short lecture (Digital Signal Processing) at 11am.
-I usually bring a laptop, notepad and pens so I have no excuse to not go to the LRC later on.
+I’ve been blessed by the timetable Gods to only have a short lecture (Digital Signal Processing) at 11:00.
+I usually bring a laptop, notepad, and pens so I have no excuse to not go to the Learning Resource Centre (LRC) later.
 I head to the forum restaurant for some lunch with my course mates before they head home.
-They normally have some pretty good choices.
+They normally have some good choices.

 I go on to do a lap in the LRC to see if there’s anyone I know otherwise I look for a spot on the top floor where it is the quiet zone to type up notes I may have missed from the slides.
 This is also a chance for me to catch up on things I didn’t understand previously on my other modules and when I can send questions in emails to my tutors.

 A day off at university doesn’t mean a day off entirely.
 My Tuesday has the focus of my final year project where I can spend the day in the labs.

 Active students have roller-skating sessions on in the evening which my friends have insisted I try out.
 Turns out, I am terrified of falling but it was all good fun.
 Only fell once – or multiple times.
 I’ll be better next week…